CodeDynasty-dev/Jetpath/docs/docs/docs/installation.md

 # Installation

-Hello welcome to jetpath.

-Get ready to build universal JavaScript backends!
 Installing Jetpath is straightforward and adapts to your preferred runtime environment: Node.js, Deno, or Bun.

 ---